Market Overview

 Hampton has the shorter commute to downtown at ~25 minutes vs ~65 minutes.
 Baltimore has no direct Metro access.
 Hampton has no direct Metro access.

-Both cities are popular with families.
 Baltimore is a waterfront city with a rich cultural identity, world-class healthcare institutions, and diverse neighborhoods.
 Hampton is a historic waterfront city on the Chesapeake Bay, home to Langley Air Force Base, NASA Langley Research Center, and Hampton University.
-The best choice depends on your priorities: budget, school quality, commute length, and neighborhood feel. smover can help you find a verified agent in either city who specializes in family-friendly neighborhoods.
+The right choice depends on your priorities: budget, commute length, home types, and neighborhood feel. smover can connect you with a verified agent in either city.